Corolla, Outer Banks, North Carolina Travel Guide

 Located in the Outer Banks, Corolla may offer up a laid-back beach experience but not at the sacrifice of an array of activities and available upscale amenities.
 From flip flops to spa treatments, a seafood shack to fine dining, souvenir shopping to the unique finds in the local boutiques-Corolla has something for everyone-every mood.
 As a destination that has gained national recognition for being one of the best-secluded beach vacation destinations, part of what makes Corolla so special is their ability to maintain their small-town feel while still providing a respite of luxury for thousands each year.

-The hidden jewel of North Carolina, Corolla is neatly placed between Currituck Sound and the Atlantic ocean.
+Corolla, North Carolina is a hidden gem located on the northern end of the Outer Banks.
+This charming town is known for its pristine beaches, historic attractions, and recreational activities.
+Whether you're looking for a relaxing beach vacation or an adventurous getaway, Corolla has something for everyone.
+In this travel guide, we'll give you all the information you need to make the most of your visit to Corolla, North Carolina.
+Corolla is neatly placed between Currituck Sound and the Atlantic ocean.
 With this, you're surely up for great views, awesome experiences, and a beautiful but small town.
 This is the perfect beach town for everyone to enjoy.

 Corolla in the Outer Banks is home to many attractions such as the Center of Wildlife Education, Currituck Beach Light, and many more.
 You can wine and dine to your heart's content by the sea.
 They have feral Banker horses that will fascinate everyone who comes to visit.
 Although small, the town boasts it's a diverse set of residents that are nice and welcoming to visitors.